kreutix/bip39-deterministic-phrase/README.md

 # bip39-deterministic-phrase

-Generates a secure deterministic mnemonic phrase out of a given number of strings.
+Generates a deterministic mnemonic phrase out of a given number of strings.
 Each string will be concatenated with the previous hash and will run 100.000 rounds of sha-256.
 The last hash represents the entropy for the bip39 mnemonic phrase.

 **CAUTION: Please do NOT use this software in production yet!** (It is currently in alpha state)